UpCloudLtd/upcloud-java-api/README.md

 ## Issues

-This repo has been deprecated so no new issues can be opened.
+This SDK has been deprecated so no new issues can be opened.

 ## License